kassko/data-mapper/README.md

         name: bleu
 ```

-And imagine we've got a spanish data source with the mapping in a php format.
+And imagine we've got a spanish Provider with the mapping in a php format.
 ```php
 //color_es.php